Margaret Frye Obituary (1937 - 2020) - Cecil Whig

 Funeral service with interment in Gilpin Manor Memorial Park, Elkton, will be private.

-In lieu of flowers, contributions may be made to New Beginnings Christian Fellowship, 790 E. Old Philadelphia Road, North East, MD 21901.hickshomeforfunerals.com
+In lieu of flowers, contributions may be made to New Beginnings Christian Fellowship, 790 E. Old Philadelphia Road, Elkton, MD 21921.hickshomeforfunerals.com